Djokic00/CardGame-Tablic/README.md

 # CardGame-Tablic

 ## About
 Made a card game that is played against computer.
 The project was written in Java and JavaFX was used for the GUI.
+Later, I had an opportunity to use the project in "Intelligent Systems" course at my university.

 ## Rules
 You can find the rules of the game on this link: https://www.pagat.com/fishing/tablic.html